neutmute/neutmute.github.io/_posts/2021-09-30-Spike-Proportional-Line-Following-How-To-Use.md

 ### cameraLetter

-Leave the `of` operand as `CD`
-Set the letter value 1 for Port C.
+Set the letter value `1` for Port C.

-Set the letter value 2 for Port D.
+Set the letter value `2` for Port D.

+Leave the `of` string as `CD`.

+This is a bit of a hack to select the correct port when you are using two light sensor's.

 ### until

 How far you want the bot to travel before stopping.
-This is the relative position of the wheel at the start block
+This is the relative position of the wheel at the start block and is a positive number.

 ## How does it work?

-See the [next post](Spike-Proportional-Line-Following-Explained.html) for a description
+This has explained how to use the block.
+The [next post](../31/Spike-Proportional-Line-Following-Explained.html) explains how it works.